evandcoleman/ReactiveFirebase/README.md

 `ReactiveFirebase` adds `ReactiveSwift` extensions for several Firebase components.
 Currently FirebaseAuth, FirebaseDatabase, and FirebaseStorage are supported.

-**NOTE: The CocoaPod foes not currently work.
+**NOTE: The CocoaPod does not currently work.
 Firebase distributes their SDK as a static library which makes distributing this as a CocoaPod very difficult.
 Your best bet for now is to drop the source files into your Xcode project manually.**

 ## Installation